FireFlame7000/DeliverableCode-Group9/README.md

-// I tried integrating part 2 into part one, but it would not function properly.
-So I made the two parts that were functional seperate.
+// I tried integrating the code in Part2 into the code I have in Part1, but it would not function properly(More specifically, the code would not initiate the dispense function.
+It would only run up to the audio stopping after the button was pressed).
+So I made a Part2 to show what the code should've run after the button was pressed.